KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 pod KeyboardKit
 ```

-You can add the library to the main app, the keyboard extension and any other targets that need it.
+You can add the library to the main app, the keyboard extension and any targets that need it.